sewenew/redis-llm/README.md

 #### Search Application

-Create a search application which can answer questions based on data stored in the vector store.
+Create a search application which can answer questions based on your private data stored in the vector store.

 - Call LLM.CREATE-LLM to create an LLM model.
 - Call LLM.CREATE-VECTOR-STORE to create a vector store with LLM support.